 - Pain or discomfort around the anus

-- Pain around the anus, such as an anal fissure or hemorrhoids, can make bowel movements painful or uncomfortable.
+- Pain around the anus, such as an anal fissure or haemorrhoids, can make bowel movements painful or uncomfortable.
 This may cause you to resist the urge to have a bowel movement.

 - Some medicines

 - A number of medicines can cause constipation as a side effect.
-For example, antacids, iron supplements, opiod pain relievers, diuretics (water tablets), drugs for Parkinson's disease, antidepressants.
+For example, antacids, iron supplements, opioid pain relievers, diuretics (water tablets), drugs for Parkinson's disease, antidepressants.

 - Various medical conditions

 - Constipation may result from underlying conditions such as irritable bowel syndrome, diabetes, neurological conditions such as Parkinson's disease and MS, depression, coeliac disease, hypothyroidism.

 - Older people are at particular risk of constipation because they usually have a smaller appetite and a less bulky diet, lacking in fibre.